ananonymousauthor-1024/DiffTrip/README.md

 # DiffTrip

+This folder provides a reference implementation of DiffTrip, as described in the paper: "Trust Your Trip Recommender: An Explicit Diffusion-Guided Trajectory Planning Approach", which, submitted to WWW 2024 for anonymous review.

 ## Brief Introduction

 DiffTrip leverages Denoising Diffusion Probabilistic Models (DDPMs) to gradually align the generated trajectory with the tourist’s intent.
 The core idea stems from one of the characteristics of DDPM: the progressive data generation process.
-We employ an explicit condition-injecting strategy during the inference stage to achieve the alignment.
-This strategy progressively substitutes the source and destination of the generated trajectory with the ground truth of the source/destination (from the tourist’s query), enabling the model to iteratively refine itself and ultimately produce realistic, intent-consistent trajectories.
+We propose & employ an explicit condition-injecting strategy during the inference stage to achieve the alignment.
+This strategy progressively substitutes the source & destination of the generated trajectory with the ground truth of the source & destination (from the tourist’s query), enabling the model to iteratively refine itself and ultimately produce realistic, intent-consistent trajectories.

 ## Environmental Requirements